kalaondr/node-slate-test/source/includes/trip-api.md

 Parameter           | Type    | Description
 ------------------- | ------- | -----------
-originLatitude      | number  | Origin latitude in degrees. originLongitude     | number  | Origin longitued in degrees. destinationLatitude | number  | Destination latitude in degrees. originLongitude     | number  | Destination longitued in degrees. departureTime       | integer | Departure time as a UNIX epoch timestamp in seconds. passengersCount     | integer | Count of passengers to transport.
+originLatitude      | number  | Origin latitude in degrees. originLongitude     | number  | Origin longitude in degrees. destinationLatitude | number  | Destination latitude in degrees. originLongitude     | number  | Destination longitude in degrees. departureTime       | integer | Departure time as a UNIX epoch timestamp in seconds. passengersCount     | integer | Count of passengers to transport.
+Must be between 1 and 10.

 ### Response body